jurtasun/rcds_intro_nextflow/chapter5/README.md

 Let's now learn how to pass more than one input to a process.

-### 3. Pass multiple input to a process and uniquely name the final output
+### 5.3.
+Pass multiple input to a process and uniquely name the final output

-We want to be able to name the final output file something specific in order to process subsequent batches of greetings without overwriting the final results.
+We want to name the final output file something specific, in order to process subsequent batches of greetings without overwriting the final results.
 To that end, we're going to make the following refinements to the workflow:

 - Modify the collector process to accept a user-defined name for the output file
-- Add a command-line parameter to the workflow and pass it to the collector process
+- Add a command-line parameter to the workflow, then collect it

-#### 3.1.
-Modify the collector process to accept a user-defined name for the output file
+#### Modify collector process to accept a user-defined name for the output file

 First, declare the additional input in the process definition.
 Good news: we can declare as many input variables as we want.
 Let's call this one batch_name.
 In the process block, make the following code change: